dklight/dotfiles/README.md

  * DONE: Add autoenv as submodule
  * DONE: Add dircolors
  * DONE: Check if xset is present
- * PROCESS: Start using git submodules
+ * DONE: Start using git submodules instead of cloning repos
  * Check for previous existence of the files
  * Start using https://github.com/dongweiming/dotfiles bootstrap.sh
  * Check for Debian/RedHat